wikukarno/buanacoding/content/blog/laravel/fix-laravel-permission-issues-production.md

 </VirtualHost>
 ```

-If you migrated configs, confirm that the socket path (or host:port) matches your PHP‑FPM version.
-A wrong `fastcgi_pass` leads to 502/500 depending on the stack.
+If you moved configs, confirm the socket path (or host:port) matches your PHP‑FPM version.
+A wrong `fastcgi_pass` leads to 502/500.

 Fix permissions the right way
 -----------------------------